 - If possible, wet-age the meat in the fridge for 2-3 weeks in the Crayovac bag it came in.

-- Preheat the smoker to 225F.
-Smoke with oak or hickory for about 4-6 hours until the internal temperature reaches 180F – 185F.
+- Preheat the smoker to 275F.
+Smoke with oak or hickory for about 4 hours or until the internal temperature reaches about 165F and the meat develops a dark color.

-- When smoking to 208F – 210F and the meat was already wrapped, simply remove from the smoker, and let rest for about 1 hour, wrapped, until the internal temperature comes down to about 145F.
-Then unwrap, pull and serve.
+- After the meat is done cooking, remove it from the smoker and let it rest, wrapped, for about 1 hour or until the internal temperature comes down to about 145F.
+Then unwrap, slice/pull, and serve.

 Thanks.
 185 it is.
 I'll be doing this recipe this weekend.